Skip to content

 top_sort: str = 'start_time',

-top_n: int = 10) -> Dict[TaskT, Any]:
+top_n: int = 10) -> dict[TaskT, Any]:

 """Run the given tasks with as much process parallelism as possible.